ssvlabs/ssv-network/README.md

 ### Fix errors

-We love to receive feedback and input from the community, so if you found a potential bug of have an enhancement you want to share, please **open a PR!**.
+We love to receive feedback and input from the community, so if you found a potential bug or have an enhancement you want to share, please **Open a PR!**.

 ### Suggest improvements